VoIP Phone System Guide to Network Integration

 - Some VoIP phone systems, such as pascom’s, deliver a DHCP server interface for the telephony network, meaning no additional DHCP service modifications are required on the company network.

 It is not necessary to physically separate the two networks.
-Modern switches offer the benefit that so-called VLANs - Virtual Local Area Network - can be setup.
-This makes in possible on a 48 port switch for example to connect all phones on ports 1-24 and on ports 25-48 all workstations.
+Modern switches are designed to allow you to setup so-called VLANs (Virtual Local Area Network).
+For example, when using a 48 port switch it is possible to connect all phones on ports 1-24 and on ports 25-48 all PC workstations.

 Option C: Integration and Migration of an Existing Telephone System